-- Company must restrict its activities except for daily business operations. - All ongoing enforcement proceedings against company are suspended, new enforcement proceedings are barred. - Realisation of a pledge cannot affect the assets of the company and has to be suspended (except claims arising from e.g. bank accounts, securities). - Dissolution without liquidation is suspended.
+- Company must limit its activities to daily business operations. - All ongoing enforcement proceedings against company are suspended, new enforcement proceedings are barred. - Realisation of security rights concerning debtor's assets cannot be initiated and the existing ones has to be suspended (except claims arising from e.g. bank accounts, securities).